 Prerequisite: None.
-Courses to be taken in numerical sequence on approval of department chairperson.
+Courses to be taken in numerical sequence or consent of Departmental Chairperson.
 Lab Fee: \$5.00

 Tennis I is an orientation course for beginning tennis players.
 Emphasis will be upon acquisition of basic skills, rules, and playing etiquette.
 Skills introduced will include the serve, the drive, and the volley.
 The course will include lectures, demonstrations and supervised practice.
 Tennis II is a continuation of Physical Education 1113.
 It is designed for the students who have mastered the basic skills.
 Emphasis will be upon the refinement of the skills and techniques, game strategy, and tournament play.
 (083521) (083522)